 As part of the SDI team, I am lucky enough to check all three of these things off my list when I walk into work each morning.
 My team members arrive each day with purpose and passion, ready to make big things happen.
 I watch them challenge, inform, and deliver fresh perspective to their clients, and I am privileged to have them do the same for me.

 SDI has helped me find and maintain my edge.
-If you are interested in how this highly charged team can bring the same benefits to your company, contact me at [email protected] today!
+If you are interested in how this highly charged team can bring the same benefits to your company, contact us today!